danvk/catskills/_posts/2024-01-13-winter-firbie.md

 As the date got closer, the conditions looked iffy.
 Heavy rain overnight but maybe only a drizzle by morning.
 Marv pushed the hike start back to 8:30 AM to give it a little more time to dry off.
 Things weren't looking promising as I drove through a torrential downpour on I-87 on the drive up.
 I had to put my windshield wipers on the fastest setting to see in front of me.
 But by the time I got off the Thruway and drove past Phoenicia, the rain had slowed to a drizzle and there were a few patches of blue sky visible.

-I'd done the [FirBiE loop with John last May] but Marv planned a different starting point, Mable Hollow.
+I'd done the [FirBiE loop with John last May] but Marv planned a different starting point, Maben Hollow.
 I didn't know it yet, but he also planned a very different descent from Eagle.
 I was curious to see what this version of the hike looked like.
 I was getting ready in my car when Marv announced that we were leaving, hurry up!
 Apparently he's known for prompt departures.
 I scrounged my things together and hopped in another car to shuttle over to the start point.
 The only thing I forgot was a charging cable for my phone.
 Not a big deal.

 ![Assembling in the parking area]({{site.baseurl}}/assets/2024-01-13-winter-firbie/IMG_6744-parking-lot.jpeg)

-We parked right off the main road at Mable Hollow and did quick intros.
+We parked right off the main road at Maben Hollow and did quick intros.
 Everyone was working on some list, whether it was the 3500, their winter peaks, or their grid.
 There was a bit of rain at the start so I began wearing a fleece and a rain jacket.
 I put toe warmers in my boots.
 It was in the 40s and I probably didn't need them, but I figured I'd rather keep my toes warm if they got wet later.

 ![Steep ascent with no snow]({{site.baseurl}}/assets/2024-01-13-winter-firbie/IMG_6745-steep-no-snow.jpeg)

 We were quickly off the paved road and following an old logging road that paralleled a stream through an easement into state lands.
 Thanks to the heavy rains last night, the streams were roaring.
 Marv set a very deliberate pace.
 He said that hikers were always starting too fast and then running out of steam.

-The weather quickly improved as we hiked and we started to get nice views of Panther and Giant Ledge behind us.
+The weather quickly improved as we hiked and we started to get nice views of [Panther] and Giant Ledge behind us.
 We lost the logging road and ascended into snowier terrain.
 Marv said that there _was_ a herd path, even if it was hard to see.
 You should look for clean, white snow and openings.
 There's no trees in the path.
 Don't fight through branches unless you see a clearing up ahead.
 Follow the "rule of up:" up is good, there are no false summits on Fir.

 ![Emerging view of Panther with Beech tree]({{site.baseurl}}/assets/2024-01-13-winter-firbie/IMG_6751-snow-beech-view.jpeg)